ajayvm/fileP/README.md

 # fileP

 Project to read large CSV parse them, convert them to protobuf and then save them to bolt db the csv file is the general datasets from https://www.datablist.com/learn/csv/download-sample-csv-files

-in terms of bolt, current the program just saves 1 million key value pairs to bolt. there have been a few learnings, e.g. saving 10k at a time is most efficient.
-Refer Learnings.docx for more details and benchmarks for numbers
+For this POC, the organizations 100 and 2M record was used. https://github.com/datablist/sample-csv-files/raw/main/files/organizations/organizations-2000000.zip

-## Phase 1 - Trial runs
+## Phase 1 (skip) - Trial runs
 * experimenting incremental / batched population in bolt db
 * go run .\Checkbbolt.go